datagovuk/guidance/harvesting.md

    Now you should see the harvesting dashboard at <http://data.gov.uk/harvest>:
    ![harvest dashboard/sources](images/harvest_sources.png)

-   Note that the harvesters are public, but because you are logged in as an editor/admin you have the ability to create a harvester and see the status of your harvesters.
+   Note that the harvesters are public, but because you are logged in as an editor/admin you also have the ability to create a harvester and see the status of your harvesters.
 You also see a status message in the yellow box.

-   To create the harvester click "Add a harvesting source" and fill out the form and click 'Save':
+   To create the harvester click "Add a harvesting source" and fill out the form:

+   * the name of your data website (eg 'London Data Store' or 'Borchester Council Website')
+   * the URL of where the datasets have been published
+   * the source format of the dataset, eg DCAT, CKAN, Inventory

    ![harvest source form blank](images/harvest_source_form_blank.png)

-   Here is an example for a harvesting CKAN server:
+   Here is an example for harvesting a CKAN server:
    ![harvest source form ckan](images/harvest_source_form_ckan.png)

    And here is an example for harvesting datasets from a DataShare that publishes Inventory XML:
    ![harvest source form inventory](images/harvest_source_form_inventory.png)

+   Once the form is complete, click 'Save'.

    When you click Save it will show you your harvester's details and tell you that the harvest has now been requested.